MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 #### Next Steps

 To be able to move towards Level 300, there must be sufficient people bought into the competency.
-To do this, think about the low-hanging fruit where Generative AI can help your organisation quickly.
-This may be looking at the departments which provide services to the rest of the organisation such as Human Resources.
-Use these 'quick-wins' to share success stories and show the organisation how Cognitive Business solutions can help the organisation.
+To do this, think about the low-hanging fruit where Generative AI can help your organisation to transform quickly.
+Look at departments which provide services to the rest of the organisation such as Human Resources.
+Use Embedded AI to address self-service needs and 'quick-wins'.
+Share the 'quick-wins; and success stories across the organisations to show the value of Cognitive Business solutions.

 ### Level 300 - Defined